RamtinTJB/cse-15l-lab-report/lab1-report.md

 The `ls` command lists the items that are in the current working directory.

 ### No argument
 When ran with no argument, it will list the items that are in the current working directory.
+This behavior is expected and it is not an error.

 ![ls with no argument](images/lab1/ls-1.png)